hswlab/kati/README.md

 > **Warning**
 > This app is based on the unofficial API BingChat.
-Unfortunately, the latest updates to the Bing service prevent communication with the AI.
-I have already fixed that problem.
-KATI will work again in the next update 6.0.2.
-I'm in the middle of a major rebuild for the new dictation feature with Whisper, so I can't get an update in there so quickly right now.
-Please be patient :)
+Unfortunately, sometimes BING updates can cause a broken communication with the AI.
+I will try to fix broken communication, if it can be fixed on my side, as soon as possible. :)

+> **Info**
+> The Problem with the broken communication is fixed now.
+KATI should now be able to communicate with the AI again, I was able to make the bugfix earlier after all. :)

 # KATI-AI (bing Chat-GPT 4)
 [![GitHub](https://img.shields.io/github/license/hswlab/kati)](https://github.com/hswlab/kati/blob/main/LICENSE)